What is a minimal viable product?

 What does it mean in practice, to develop an MVP?

-Developing an MVP means that you need to remove everything from the scope of work that is not necessary for the product to be considered necessary by a potential client, and anything that can’t be clearly connected to a business objective.
+Developing an MVP means that you remove everything from the scope of work that is not necessary for the product to be of value for a potential client, and anything that can’t be clearly connected to a business objective.
 Take an accounting software as an example.
 In the scope for an accounting software, reports are probably outside of the MVP.
 Reports are extremely important to have in an accounting software but not absolutely necessary for it to provide value to the end-user.
 If the application is to be used globally, support for multiple languages would be useful but also probably out of scope for the MVP.
 An accounting application usually has multiple modules for among other things general ledger, payroll, account receivable, journal, etc but in the initial MVP you probably cut out some of these, even though your initial thought might have been that all of them are a must-have in the initial release.

 What you end up with is a product that despite its leanness hits a market spot that you can continue to grow in, but instead of hitting the market 8 months from project start you might be able to do it in 3.
 You will not only be able to hit the market fast, but also quickly get real users onboard giving you back valuable feedback that can be used to scope the next version of your product.
 If you also adopt a continuous deployment strategy, you can release new updates to your product quickly, just days or weeks after your initial release.

 There are some areas you should never cut corners in

 There are two areas that you should never cut corners in even when implementing a minimal viable product.

 An MVP needs a working foundation and the experience of interacting with the application is important for the long-term success of the product.
 In contradiction to what many seems to think, utilizing external graphic designers, especially from a company like Hire Quality Software is really not that expensive.
 Many start-ups are content with having their full-stack developers doing their own design work, which is dumb for many reasons.
 The major one is the misallocation of resources which slows down your project.